J-O-S-I-E/applied-ai-system-project/README.md

 **Current limitations**
 - No persistent storage — refreshing the browser wipes all state
-- RAG is keyword-based; semantically similar phrases ("dinner" vs "evening meal") may not match
-- Schedule quality depends on prompt wording — edge cases can produce unexpected explanations
+- The Chroma vector store must be rebuilt if PDFs change (delete `backend/data/chroma_db/` to trigger a rebuild)
 - No authentication — the API is open to any localhost caller
+- Species is limited to dog/cat; other pets fall back to unfiltered retrieval

 **Future improvements**
-- Replace keyword RAG with vector embeddings for semantic matching
-- Add SQLite persistence so pets and tasks survive page refreshes
+- SQLite persistence so pets and tasks survive page refreshes
 - Learn from user feedback (thumbs up/down on AI explanations) to improve prompt tuning over time
 - Mobile app with push notifications for task reminders
 - Multi-user support with owner accounts
+- Support additional species (rabbit, bird, etc.) with dedicated care guides